Category: Info

 New Farm, QLD, 4005

-Smoke alarm laws in Western Australia are derived from the;
+Smoke detector laws in Western Australia are derived from the;

 W.A Building Regulations 2012 (division 3) which enshrine Building Code of Australia smoke alarm requirements.